Forgot password

 Recommended Videos

-In the past few days, a specific trend involving a dangerously high amount of alcohol has been sparking interest on TikTok, especially among college students at their large college campus parties.
-Known as the “borgs drinking trend,” the newest popular drink among students involves large plastic gallon containers known as “blackout rage gallons.”
-In the jugs is a mixture made up of alcohol, water, and electrolytes, and the new borg trend has accumulated over 82 million views.
-On the tag you’ll find videos depicting students pouring out half the gallons of water and filling the rest with alcohol and electrolytes.
+On March 2023, a specific trend involving a dangerously high amount of alcohol immediately went viral on TikTok, and it is showing no signs of stopping.
+Known as the “borgs drinking trend,” the newest popular drink among college students involves large plastic gallon containers known as “blackout rage gallons.”
+In the jugs is a mixture made up of alcohol, water, and electrolytes.

 This is not the first time a trend involving alcoholic beverages endangering lives has come out of the social media platform.
 In October 2022, a trend involving drinking a pint of Taylor Port’s wine also arose, leading to several users suffering from alcohol poisoning.
 Unlike borgs, this trend did not even involve the use of electrolytes like Liquid I.V. to abate the horrible hangover that arises from the over-consumption of alcoholic beverages.